(This review was originally published on September 25, 2015.)

 But I’m A Cheerleader is one of the five best lesbian movies ever made.
 I’m not telling you what the others are, but I’ve preemptively dusted off a spot on the podium for Carol; I pray it earns it.

-Now, it has long been my belief that most of our acknowledged classics try to tell small stories with great love.
+Now, it has long been my belief that the best, most beloved films in the queer canon are some of least thematically ambitious.
 Imagine Me & You works so well because it is doing something very simple: the prototypical romantic comedy.
-(I’m not knocking it, by the way; lesbians deserve an easy-going, watch-it-during-your-worst-period rom com as much as any other subset of women.)
+(I’m not knocking it, by the way; queer women deserve a gentle, watch-it-during-your-worst-period rom com as much as any other subset of the population.)
 But I’m A Cheerleader, on the other hand, goes in a different direction.
 Specifically it goes to the John Waters carnival and boldly asks to join the sideshow.

 Made in 1999, it’s several years older than many of our previous selections, and yet it feels fresher than nearly all of them.
 That’s partly due to its retro vibe (make something an homage to the past and it’ll never be dated) but mostly because of the breezy way it deals with queerness.
 It was utterly sure (in 1999!) that the gays were going to win the culture wars and the homophobes were going to come out looking like giant walking wedgies.
-And it was almost eerily prescient; since then, Ru Paul brought drag so far into the mainstream that even he is kind of over it, gay conversion therapies are now being discredited and outlawed, and Natasha Lyonne has presumably been hit on by tens of thousands of women, bless her heart.
+And it was almost eerily prescient; since then, Ru Paul brought drag so far into the mainstream that even he is kind of over it, gay conversion therapies are now being discredited and outlawed, and Natasha Lyonne has become a queer icon.
+All of which begs the question, first posed by the Talking Heads: well, how did I get here?

-Our story begins with a title sequence that we would normally criticize as catering to the male gaze: bouncing Midwestern T & A. Actually, the cheerleading sequences are one of the few things I don’t like about the film, since lesbians are far more likely to fall in love with a girl’s stray curl or delicate cheekbones than FULL-ON TITS.
+The film begins with a title sequence that we would normally criticize as catering to the male gaze: bouncing Midwestern T & A. And frankly, I don’t know that having a female director automatically gets you off the hook for starting your movie with close-us of sports bras, even if employed ironically.
+Not because there’s something inherently objectionable about the female form, but because it doesn’t really feel like it’s for its intended audience.
+After all, lesbians are far more likely to fall in love with a girl’s stray curl or delicate cheekbones than FULL-ON TITS.

-In spite of her unbridled enthusiasm for all things Normal, her friends and family have started to notice troubling signs: she’s converted to vegetarianism, has a GEORGIA O’KEEFE PILLOWCASE, and listens to Melissa Etheridge (Lord, thank you for letting me come of age in a time when we had more options for queer music).
-So her parents (Bud Cort, who played Harold in Harold and Maude, and Mink Stole, who has been in every John Waters movie ever made) arrange for a gay intervention, led by none other than RuPaul.
+In spite of her unbridled enthusiasm for all things Normal, her friends and family have started to notice troubling signs: she’s converted to vegetarianism, has a GEORGIA O’KEEFE PILLOWCASE, and listens to Melissa Etheridge (whose music I dislike so much that I actually think it delayed my coming out by several years).
+Troubled by this budding Sapphistry, Megan’s parents (Bud Cort, who played Harold in Harold and Maude, and Mink Stole, who has been in every John Waters movie ever made) arrange for a gay intervention, led by none other than an “ex-gay” camp counselor played by RuPaul.

-From there, she is hauled off to True Directions, which aims to turn young Americans not only straight, but into models of 1950s style gender roles.
+Megan’s family, friends, and boyfriend all confront her about their suspicions, but Megan resolutely denies that she might be gay.
+Still, she agrees to go with RuPaul True Directions, a funhouse mirror version of a conversion camp, which aims to turn young Americans not only straight, but into models of 1950s style gender roles.
 And in no time, Megan arrives at a painful truth.

+Of course, Megan isn’t the only kid whose family sent them to True Directions to get straightened out, and we soon meet the rest of the ensemble, all of whom are delightful.
 One of the most remarkable things about BIAC is the way it appeals not only to lesbians but to gay men as well; it’s one of few films that does more than play lip service to the idea of a shared community.
-And it’s much richer for it, with the boys bolstering the camp quota.
+And it’s much richer for it, with the boys adding to comedy by trying to develop proper, manly feelings for the girls.
 Of course, my favorite and everyone’s favorite is Andre (“I JUST WASN’T MEANT TO BE BUTCH.”) but I also have mad love for Dolph (who, you guys, was RUFIO in Hook) since he turns out to be an unexpected font of wisdom.

-On the female side, there’s Sinead who likes pain (man, what the hell ever happened to Katharine Towne, eh?), Jan, who would like people to stop making assumptions about her sexual preference based solely on her gender presentation, and Hilary (Melanie Lynskey, who has quietly appeared in every film ever made.
+On the female side, there’s Sinead who likes pain, Jan, who would like people to stop making assumptions about her sexual preference based solely on her gender presentation, and Hilary (Melanie Lynskey, who has quietly appeared in every film ever made.
 It’s a fact.
 Look it up.).
 And then there’s Graham.

 Graham is just everything you ever wanted or wanted to be.
 She’s got a terrible attitude, smokes feverishly, does that thing where she only smiles with one side of her mouth, and always has the perfect amount of hair falling into her eyes.

 I learned on the recent Hollywood Q Cast that Clea DuVall was eighteen years old and working as a barista when she was cast in this film.
-So I’m really glad I saw this movie for the first time when I myself was nineteen, so my forever crush on her is not squishy.
+So it comes as a huge relief that I first saw this movie when I myself was nineteen, and my forever crush on her is not squishy.

 The leader of True Directions is Miss Mary (Cathy Moriarty, perfection embodied) and it’s unclear if her motivation for straightening out America’s youth is her own preoccupation with the female form or the gay proclivities of her son, Brock (Eddie Cibrian, whom I will always believe is a good person, based solely on his performance in this film).